Henley-in-Arden: Transport

 Henley-in-Arden railway station is on the North Warwickshire Line and has regular rail services to Birmingham Moor Street and Birmingham Snow Hill and Stratford upon Avon station.
 The line south of Stratford upon Avon previously connected along the Honeybourne Line to Honeybourne (which is on the Cotswold Line) and onwards to Cheltenham.

 The town lies a few miles southwest of the M40 motorway, which links Birmingham and London.

-Bus service X20 running from Coventry to Stratford-upon-Avon via Solihull runs through the town along the High Street, this service is operated by local Henley-in-Arden based bus and coach company Johnsons Coach & Bus under contract to Warwickshire County Council operating up to every 60 minutes.
+Bus service X20 running from Stratford-upon-Avon to Solihull runs through the town along the High Street, this service is operated by Stagecoach Midlands operating up to every 60 minutes.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from either the Sutton Coldfield or Lark Stoke TV transmitters.

+Local radio stations are BBC CWR, Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), Heart West Midlands, Smooth West Midlands and Greatest Hits Radio Midlands.

+The town's local newspapers are the Stratford Observer and Stratford Herald.

 Education

 Schools serving the town include Henley-in-Arden Montessori Primary School, Henley-In-Arden CE Primary School, Henley-in-Arden School, Venture Academy and St Mary's RC Primary School.